When Boaz Weinstein, the hedge fund manager best known for betting against

 The real test is whether you can combine those edges with discipline, risk

-management, and emotional control — and sustain them long enough for luck to even
+management, and emotional control — and sustain them long enough for luck to

 out.
-The best investors aren’t those who win every hand; they are the ones who stay
+The best investors aren’t those who win every hand; they are the ones

 in the game long enough for their edge to show through the noise of chance.